jesusantguerrero/sunday/README.md

 # IC-Daily (codename: Sunday)
 Monolith app using laravel 8, jetstream, intertia and vue.

-# IC Daily

-A simple productivity web app to help you keep your tasks, track your time, using promodoro and heisenhower matrix.
+ICDaily is a productivity web app to help you keep your tasks, track your time, using pomodoro inspired on Monday.

 ![IC Daily](/resources/js/documentation/assets/images/img1.PNG)

 ## The goals